 With rising gas prices, EVs are a cost-cutting solution.
 Though the average ZEB currently costs $200,000 more than a diesel bus, they save nearly $400,000 over their lifetime in gas and maintenance expenses.
 And the economics is only expected to get better as more money is funneled into research and development, batteries prices drop, and manufacturing becomes more efficient.
 Experts anticipate the the price difference between electric fleet vehicles and diesel will be even within the next few years.

 New York City’s Taxi and Limousine Commission proposed a pilot program to add more electric cabs to fleets in the city.
 Drivers and riders alike are excited about the prospects of greener transportation options with Tesla taxis.

 “No gasoline.
 No engine check.
 No transmission problems.
 And when I’m in the taxi line, clients want to get into my car,” said NYC taxi driver Vincent Thomas, who has 20 years of experience and has been operating an electric car for several weeks.
 Local taxi companies have been positive about the program—citing a cost savings of $25-30 per shift— and are increasing orders for battery-powered vehicles.

-Rental Car Industry Is Working to Go Electric
+Rental Car Industry Is Switching to Electric Vehicles